angeria/bitsek/README.md

 ### Usage

-It's time to build the source.
+It's time to build the source with GHC by running:

 ```
 $ ghc Main
 ```

-A bunch of new files should've popped up in the repository folder, including a executable file called _Main_.
+A bunch of new files should now have popped up in the repository folder, including a executable file called _Main_.

 Run it by typing in: